igorzg/appix/docs/request.md

 <a name="new_Request_new"></a>
 ### new Request(bootstrap, request, url)
 This class is responsible for processing request.
-You don't have access to request class itself instead of it api is provided to you in order to manipulate with request.
+Developer don't have access to request class itself, instead of it, API is provided to developer in order to manipulate with request

 | Param | Type | Description |